-In this section, we extend the univariate linear-linear latent growth curve model to analyze a mediational process with baseline covariate as well as longitudinal mediator and outcome.
+In this section, we extend the univariate linear-linear latent growth curve model to analyze a mediational process with baseline predictor, longitudinal mediator, and longitudinal outcome.
 Suppose both the mediator and the outcome take the linear-linear functional form with an unknown fixed knot.
-In such situations, we can construct a mediational process where the baseline covariate influences the change of the outcome directly and indirectly through its effect on the change of the mediator.
+In such situations, we can construct a model for a mediational process where the baseline predictor influences the change in the outcome directly and indirectly through its effect on the change in the mediator.
 The longitudinal mediation model can be specified as

 where $\boldsymbol{m}_{i}$ and $\boldsymbol{y}_{i}$ are a $J\times1$ vector of the repeated measurements of the mediator and outcome of the $i^{th}$ individual, respectively (in which $J$ is the number of measurement occasions).
 With an assumption that the trajectories of mediator and outcome process take the linear-linear functional form with an unknown knot, $\boldsymbol{\eta}^{[u]}_{i}$ ($u=m, y$) is a $3\times1$ vector of growth factors,